 Cannabis normally requires the use of more nitrogen (N) during the vegetative growing cycle.
 During the flowering cycle cannabis will normally require an increase in phosphorus (P).
 Nitrogen (N) requirements also vary with light intensity and temperature.
 During “Hot” conditions (more than 90 degrees Fahrenheit) the plants will require 10 to 20% less nitrogen.
 During cool periods (less than 60 degrees Fahrenheit) the plant will require 10 to 20% more nitrogen.
 Intense light (greater than 80 watts per square foot) the plants will require more nitrogen (N) and for low light conditions (less than 25 watts per square foot) the plants will require less nitrogen (N).

 Watch the plants closely for any changes or signs of nutrient deficiencies and disorders.

 Soil Based Products and Cannabis Nutrients

-There are more Medical Cannabis growth supplements, bloom supplements & stimulants, root stimulators and additives available than can be easily described here.
-All supplements and additives must be added with caution to prevent any nutrient disorders, over fertilization or nutrient burns.
+There are more cannabis growth supplements, bloom supplements and stimulants, root stimulators and additives available than can be easily described here.
+All supplements and additives must be added with caution to prevent any nutrient disorders, over-fertilization or nutrient burns.
 We will provide an overview of what is commonly available.